juliusvenuti/MUSA550-FinalProjectPage-JuliusVenuti/_posts/2022-12-20-Community-Area-Charts.md

 <div id="altair-chart-6"></div>
 <div id="altair-chart-7"></div>

-All of these maps in combination reflect the INVEST South/West Initiative primary focus on racial and economic equity through targeted neighborhood investment.
+All of these maps in combination reflect the INVEST South/West Initiative's primary focus on racial and economic equity through targeted neighborhood investment.